topo-gps/topo-gps-manual/en/settings/device_settings.rst

 If you scroll to the bottom of the :ref:`settings screen <ss-settings>` or you go to the iOS Settings app > Topo GPS, you can modify the device settings of Topo GPS.

-An example of the iOS device settings screen is shown in the figure below:
+An example of the device settings screen is shown in the figure below:

 .. figure:: ../_static/settings-device.jpg
    :height: 760px